Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/quickstart/payment-links.md

 Yes.
 Your custom domain can be included in the default payment\_link\_config object as part of the business profile update.

-This involves adding CNAME records and TLS certificates which ends up being a slightly complex process.
-Please reach out to our [Support](https://join.slack.com/t/hyperswitch-io/shared\_invite/zt-1k6cz4lee-SAJzhz6bjmpp4jZCDOtOIg) to test this feature out with your custom domain.

 </details>

 <details>

-<summary>Can I configure Payment links through Hyperswitch Control centre?</summary>
+<summary>Can I configure Payment links through Superstream Control centre?</summary>

 Currently, the Control centre's capability to create payment links is under development and will be available by Q1'24.